Naples, March 26, 1787. To-morrow this letter will leave for you. On Thursday, the 29th, I go to Palermo in the corvette. (..)

 The second half of the XVIIth century was un unlucky period for the island.
 In 1669 a major lava eruption from Mount Etna devastated the countryside north of Catania and eventually destroyed parts of the town and its harbour.
 In 1674 Messina rebelled to the Spanish rule and sought the help of King Louis XIV of France.
 A French fleet carrying troops reached the town and the Spaniards were unable to regain control of Messina until 1678.
 When eventually they succeeded the town was severely punished and it entered a long period of decline.
 In 1693 a major earthquake struck the south-eastern part of the island.
 Noto and other towns were razed to the ground, but also Syracuse and Catania experienced major damage.

-Relief in the Cathedral of Palermo depicting Victor Amadeus II, Duke of Savoy being crowned King of Sicily in December 1713
+Relief in the southern entrance of the Cathedral of Palermo depicting Victor Amadeus II, Duke of Savoy being crowned King of Sicily in December 1713

 King Charles II of Spain died heirless in 1700.
 He left his possessions to a distant relative, Philip, Duke of Anjou who was a grandson of King Louis XIV of France.
 His will was not accepted by the Austrian branch of the Habsburg family and in 1702 a war broke out which affected many European countries (Spanish Succession War).
 Victor Amadeus II dared to side against his powerful French neighbour and his territories were invaded.
 In 1706 Turin, the capital of his Duchy, was sieged by the French but eventually Prince Eugene of Savoy, Amadeus' cousin, and commander of the Austrian army came to his aid.
 In 1713 the Treaties of Utrecht which brought the conflict to an end assigned the crown of Sicily to Amadeus.